tangjm/data-engineering-notes/SQL/exercises/exercise51.md

 ### 51. Count signups in the last 30 days

+Topics: now() function

-report the number of signups for the last 30 days.
+Report the number of signups for the last 30 days.

 ```sql
 SELECT